 To measure the Stokes parameters and hence the degree and position angle of polarisation, a second set of images with the Wollaston prism rotated by 45 degrees with respect to the first pair are required.
 This can be achieved either by rotating the entire instrument or by taking data with the half-wave plate rotated by 22.5 degrees compared to previous data.
-The beam separations for the different cameras are given in Table 5-8.
+The beam separations for the different cameras and as a function of wavelength are given in Table 5-8.